ARION

 “There’s no crime in having opinions, Arion.
 I wonder how their remarks would run if everyone knew you were listening in on all conversations.
 We all value our privacy, you know.”

 Ken frowned.
 “I’m sure most have forgotten that they have that choice and leave them on at all times.
-I know I do in the case of emergency.”
+I leave mine on in the case of emergency.”

 “Noted, my friend.”
 The cougar sat back in his seat and looked around the room.
 His eyes went to the large smart screen mounted to a wall and it was currently displaying a scene from outside in the crater.
 He was glad to have that feature, but he had often wished for a real window to the outside for the fresh air and sunlight it could provide.
 Not having the window, however, was a safety feature in case there was ever a bout of harsh winds or weather that could break glass.
 His thoughts returning to the conversation, he reflected on what he had just been told and he resolved to make sure his devices would be placed on mute whenever he and Kate had private time together.